swilliams11/edgemicro-decorator/README.md

 ## What files are included in the edgemicro-decorator?
 There are several files that are included:
 * `lib` directory
-  * apigee-edge-micro.zip - older version of microgateway 1.0 (will be removed)
   * microgateway-2.1.2.zip - includes all the required node_modules for Microgateway to run
   * microgateway-2.3.1.zip - includes all the required node_modules for Microgateway to run
   * microgateway-2.1.2min.zip - only includes the core Microgateway.
 This requires that `npm install` is executed to install the required node modules.
   * node-v6.9.1-linux-x64.tar.xz - Node.js runtime
-  * node-v6.9.1.tar.gz - Node.js runtime (will be removed)
   * nodejs.sh - copied to `profile.d` directory during the compile phase; sets environment variables
   * zz_micro_config.sh - copied to `profile.d` directory; it sets environment variables and starts Microgateway before CF starts the actual application.
 * `bin` directory